Rm-fr-y/Kali-Linux-Seamless-Mode/README.md

 1. Open your Kali WSL installation and install Win-Kex (GUI for WSL).

-2. Edit the Kex script to update the IP connection to Vcxrv (I edited to adjust for OpenVPN connections)
+2. Edit the Kex script to update the IP connection to VcXsrv (I edited to adjust for OpenVPN connections)

 	1. Make sure to copy the script first -
 	```